 "Living trusts" start during your lifetime and serve the purpose of having a trustee manage assets you put into the trust.
 This property can be for the care and maintenance and for the benefit of the beneficiaries.
 Living trusts can survive your death with the benefit being received by beneficiaries named in the trust document allowing the benefits to continue uninterrupted following your death.
 This is an excellent way to completely avoid probate if handled correctly.

 A testamentary trust does not begin to exist until the time of your death.
-The terms of this trust are determined your will.
-You can limit the powers you give the trustee of the trust only to specific duties or you can grant the trustee very broad powers.
+The terms of this trust are determined in your will.
+You can limit the powers you give the trustee of the trust only as to specific duties or you can grant the trustee very broad powers.
 This is left to your discretion.

-A few of the uses of a testamentary trust are to provide for the health, welfare and education of your children or grandchildren; to provide a fund to children or grandchildren for a time in their lives when they may not be able to support themselves; for the care and maintenance of aging parents who may need care following your death.
+A few of the uses of a testamentary trust are to provide for the health, welfare and education of your children or grandchildren; to provide a fund to children or grandchildren for a time in their lives when they may not be able to support themselves or for the care and maintenance of aging parents who may need care following your death.

 A "Revocable Trust" is probably the most common type of trust clients want.
 Revocable trusts allow you to avoid the expense and time of probate, allowing for an easier transition and transfer of assets to the beneficiaries while preserving your privacy.
 A revocable trust authorizes a trustee to own and manage their assets while they are inside the trust.
 The trust can allow the trustee to make changes in the trust and revise it up until their death.
 Also the trust can be dismantled and all of the assets can be taken out of the trust if necessary.